smd89xx/project-daisy-pc/README.md

 ### On Windows

+#### Important Note 2

+Windows building does not currently work.
+Will fix later, and also may shove SFML into a submodule.

 1. Download SFML 2.6.0 for your target architecture and Visual Studio version, and extract the `SFML-2.6.0` directory to the root of your C: drive.

 2. Copy all DLL files from `SFML-2.6.0\bin` to the root of the repository.